austin-rt/create-react-skeleton/README.md

 ### `npx create-react-skel <project-name>`

-Clones the existing repo and installs all dependencies. \
+Clones this repo and installs all dependencies. \
 When propted, respond with `y` + <kbd>return</kbd>.
+Unlike `npx create-react-app`, `npx create-react-skel` requires a repo name as an argument.

-Alternatively, you can click [here](https://github.com/austin-rt/create-react-skeleton/generate) to use create a repo using this template.
+Alternatively, you can click [here](https://github.com/austin-rt/create-react-skeleton/generate) to create a repo using this template.

 ### `npm start`